Learning General Parameterized Policies for Infinite Horizon Average Reward Constrained MDPs via Primal-Dual Policy Gradient Algorithm: Regret and Violation Analysis

 \begin{theorem} If assumptions \ref{ass_1}$-$\ref{ass_4} hold, $J_g(\cdot)$'s are $L$-smooth, $\forall g\in\{r, c\}$ and $T$ are sufficiently large, then our proposed Algorithm \ref{alg:PG_MAG} achieves the following expected regret and constraint violation bounds with learning rates $\alpha=\frac{1}{4L(1+\frac{2}{\delta})}$ and $\beta=T^{-2/5}$.

 \end{theorem}

 The detailed expressions of these bounds are provided in the Appendix.
 Here, we keep only those terms that emphasize the order of $T$.
 Note that our result outperforms the state-of-the-art model-free tabular result in average-reward CMDP \cite{wei2022provably}.
-However, our regret bound is worse than that achievable in average reward unconstrained MDP with general parameterization \citep{bai2023regret}.
+However, our regret bound is worse than that achievable in average reward unconstrained MDP with general parameterization \cite{bai2023regret}.
 Interestingly, the gap between the convergence results of constrained and unconstrained setups is a common observation across the literature.
-For example, the state-of-the-art sample complexity in discounted unconstrained MDP is $\mathcal{O}(1/\epsilon^2)$ \citep{mondal2023improved}) and that with constraints is $\mathcal{O}(1/\epsilon^4)$ \citep{bai2023achieving,ding2023convergence}).
-Even in the tabular model-free average reward MDP, the state-of-the-art regret bound for unconstrained setup, $\tilde{\mathcal{O}}(T^{1/2})$ \citep{wei2020model}, is better than that in the constrained setup, $\tilde{\mathcal{O}}(T^{5/6})$ \citep{wei2022provably}.
+For example, in the tabular model-free average reward MDP, the state-of-the-art regret bound for unconstrained setup, $\tilde{\mathcal{O}}(T^{1/2})$ \cite{wei2020model}, is better than that in the constrained setup, $\tilde{\mathcal{O}}(T^{5/6})$ \cite{wei2022provably}.